adamchainz/pelican_novapost/content/git-history-matters.rst

 In many projects, core-committers chose a `Git` workflow: branching policy, best practices for commit messages, pull-request management...
-About the latter, some projects recommend rewriting `Git` history via rebases, squashes, patches or whatever.
+About the latter, some projects recommend rewriting `Git` history via rebases, squashes, patches...
 As an example, let's quote `Django documentation about "Handling pull-requests"`_:

     Use git rebase -i and git commit --amend to make sure the commits have the